jktrn/enscribe.dev-hexo/source/_posts/writeups/utc/port-authority.md

 {% info %}
 Note: This is an **instance-based** challenge.
 No website URL will be provided!
 {% endinfo %}

-### Intro

-This challenge was part of the Deloitte Hackazon Hacky Holidays "Unlock the City" 2022 CTF (yeah, what a name!).
-Labeled under the `#ppc` category, which apparently stands for "professional programming challenge", it was the final challenge under the "District 1" segment of the CTF and categorized under the Hard difficulty.

-This was the first CTF problem which didn't just challenge my ability to critically think and problem solve - it also challenged my **motor control** and **hand-eye coordination**.
-Why? *Because I solved it by hand!* I believe this challenge was meant to be solved using 100% programming, but I wanted to challenge myself.
-This was the process.

----

 ## Foundations